onefangg/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `ReadyBakey` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a customer**

+**MSS**

+1. User requests to list customers
+2. ReadyBakey shows a list of customers
+3. User requests to add a customer into the list
+4. ReadyBakey adds the customer into the list

+   Use case ends.

+**Extensions**

+* 3a.
+Invalid parameters are passed into input

+    * 3a1.
+ReadyBakey alerts user about invalid parameters.

+    * 3a2.
+User inputs new data.

+    * Steps 3a1-3a2 are repeated until data entered is correct.

+    Use case resumes from step 4.

 **Use case: Delete a customer**

 **MSS**